ppurka/sh_functions/README.md

 3. **my_read_files**: This file provides several different interactive bash prompts which acts like a file browser or directory browser.
 The output file or directory will be present in the environment variable `FILEPATH` after any of these functions exit.
-There are three different such prompts possible:
+There are several such functions
+   available:

    1. *read_filename*: This gives a listing of files and directories starting from the current directory.
 It will shortlist and highlight